of the greatest importance

 inspiring scornful pity

 pathetic that people were actually laughing about him behind his back.

 cringes if I bump into them anymore, and people borrow my pencils without acting like the pencil has cooties.

 whimpering all of a sudden,” said Via, kneeling down next to Mom.

 I think there should be a rule that everyone in the world should get a standing

 ovation at least once in their lives.

-be asphyxiated; die from lack of oxygen
+die from lack of oxygen

 She was hugging Via so hard I thought Via would